-The Company is exposed in varying degrees to a variety of financial instrument related risks by virtue of its activities.
+The Company is exposed in varying degrees to financial instrument related risks by virtue of its activities.
 The overall financial risk management program focuses on preservation of capital, and protecting current and future Company assets and cash flows by reducing exposure to risks posed by the uncertainties and volatilities of financial markets.